georgenorberg/SpaceTravel/README.md

 ## Acknowledgments

-Thanks to Kevin Powel and his discord community for insparation to do this challenge!
+Thanks to Kevin Powell and his discord community for insparation to do this challenge!